Ganariya/ACOCrawler/README.md

     - From bookmarks and history from browsers, make models and search pages related to models.
     - If we don't give keywords, keyword and word2vec can calculate similarities.
     - These NLP's function can make in my private repository, but I cannot make well in package, dirty source code, I'll make fix.

+# Question or Bug Report

+If you have questions, or have some requests, bag reports, please tell me by issues!
+Thank you!

 # Reference Paper